VW taps Brazil growth with new model to challenge Fiat, GM

-BERLIN (Reuters) - Volkswagen (VOWG_p.DE) launched its new Virtus model on Thursday to tap Brazil’s highest-volume segment as part of a recovery plan that analysts said will help it regain ground on rivals General Motors and Fiat in South America’s largest car market.
+BERLIN, Nov 16 (Reuters) - Volkswagen launches its new Virtus model on Thursday to tap Brazil’s highest-volume segment as part of a recovery plan that analysts said will help it regain ground on rivals General Motors and Fiat in South America’s largest car market.

-The German carmaker said the launch of the new model in Sao Paulo was part of a plan to spend about 1.8 billion euros (1.61 billion pounds) to roll out 20 new models in Brazil by 2020.

 Returning to profit in markets such as Brazil, the United States and Russia is vital for Volkswagen as it pushes to revive the core VW brand that accounted for more than half the group’s 7.8 million auto sales in the first nine months but only 19 percent of underlying profit.

+To tap rebounding demand in price-sensitive Brazil, VW will on Thursday unveil the “Virtus” compact sedan in Sao Paulo, the carmaker said, after starting deliveries in the country of the redesigned Polo subcompact, one of its all-time bestsellers, and a roomier, bigger Up! minicar.

-The world’s biggest automaker last week announced 560 million euros of investment in Argentina to build the first sport-utility vehicle (SUV) in Brazil’s neighbour.
-It hopes the launch of 20 new models in South America by 2020 will restore it to profitability in the region.
+The world’s biggest automaker last week announced 560 million euros ($660 million) of spending in Argentina to build the first sport-utility vehicle (SUV) in Brazil’s neighbour.
+It aims to launch 20 new models in South America by 2020 when it wants to be profitable again in the region.

-“We will do everything possible in coming years to win back the leading position of VW” in Brazil, VW brand sales chief Juergen Stackmann said.
+“Renewing our product portfolio in Brazil is absolutely essential,” VW brand chief executive Herbert Diess told a conference in Berlin on Nov.
+9.

-VW, which slashed about 7,000 jobs in South America in past years and shrunk its dealer network, has said it wants to reduce the average age of the brand’s Brazilian lineup to less than five years by 2020 from eight years in 2015.
+VW, which slashed about 7,000 jobs in South America in past years and shrunk its dealer network, wants to reduce the average age of the brand’s Brazilian lineup to less than five years by 2020 from eight years in 2015, Diess said.

-Brazil was one of the world’s five biggest auto markets until the 2014-16 downturn and remains a major base of operations for Fiat Chrysler Automobiles NV (FCHA.MI), GM (GM.N), VW and Ford (F.N).
+Brazil was one of the world’s five biggest auto markets until the 2014-16 downturn and remains a major base of operations for Fiat Chrysler Automobiles NV, GM , VW and Ford.

 “It’s not unrealistic to say that VW had not been refreshing things very quickly,” said IHS Markit analyst Stephanie Brinley.
 Price premiums “are difficult to translate into a (Brazilian) market that doesn’t have capacity for a higher price at all.”